Alternative expression for the maximum potential intensity of tropical cyclones: The superintensity analysis of

 Based on the data of \citet{bell08} for Hurricane Isabel 2003, \citet{bryan09b} compiled terms from the right-hand part of Eq.~(\ref{B}) in their Table~1.
 Using that table, we estimate $\mathcal{B}$ for September 12, 13 and 14 as, respectively, $0.95$, $0.72$ and $0.85$ (these values are used in our Table~\ref{tabisab}).
 For September 13, $\mathcal{B}=0.72$ obtained from Eq.~(\ref{B}) approximately agrees with the statement of \citet[][p.~2037]{bell08} that on this day {\textquotedblleft}the boundary layer tangential wind was $\sim15\%$ supergradient{\textquotedblright} near the radius of maximum wind (this corresponds to $\mathcal{B} = 1/1.15^2 = 0.76$).
+For their control simulation, \citet[][p.~3055]{bryan09b} report $v_m = 109$~m~s$^{-1}$, $r_m = 17.5$~km, $\eta_m = 0.03$~s$^{-1}$, $w_m = 8$~m~s$^{-1}$.
+Using these values, we estimate $\mathcal{B} = \mathcal{B}_{\rm 1} = 0.65$ from Eq.~(\ref{B}).